 She graduated with a degree in hydro-meteorology from Yerevan State University and is passionate about increasing forest coverage in Armenia.

 Ani is responsible for developing and implementing digital marketing campaigns across all digital channels of My Forest Armenia.
 She has a strong grasp of current marketing tools and strategies and has experience in working in civic & social organizations.

-Alla supports managers and employees of My Forest Armenia through a variety of tasks related to organization and communication.
+Mery supports managers and employees of My Forest Armenia through a variety of tasks related to organization and communication.
 She has graduated from the University of Languages and Social Sciences.

 Gagik, an experienced silviculturist/forester, is responsible for managing the nurseries.
 He has worked for over 30 years in forestry consulting, engineering and instructing for “Hay Antar”, – the Armenian Forest organisation.
 He lectures at the Armenian National Agrarian University.
 Gagik has a forest specialist degree from Voronezh State University of Forestry and Technologies.